roundearth/dotfiles/README.md

 Since I want to keep my politics (mostly) out of my work with software I won't go much further into why it's important than what the GNU project does on their websites.
 If you're interested about why I believe free software is important, you might want to follow my [mastodon](https://mstdn.social/@runarcn) where I'll post about it every now and then.
 In the future, I might create a blog like so many other people have done.

+## *DISCLAIMER*
+I don't know how to use git at all.
+If stuff here looks weird, that's probably why.

 # i3
 _This part is exclusive for my i3-config. **I highly recommend following EndeavourOS's install scripts before downloading my config-files.**_